 American Express is also adding other Uber benefits to cardmembers with personal versions of the Platinum, Gold, and American Express Green Card … starting today.
 You can register for a free year of Uber Eats Pass, Uber Eats’ paid membership with unlimited $0 delivery fees, 5% off all food deliveries over $15, and free delivery on all grocery deliveries over $30.
 Those memberships typically cost $9.99 alone, so it’s a decent addition to all three Amex cards.

 What This Means for the Gold Card

 The Amex Gold Card is easily one of the best credit cards on the market.
 And in our minds, it just got a little bit better.

 You earn 4x points at all U.S. supermarkets and restaurants worldwide, plus 3x on all travel purchases.
 Those multipliers alone make it one of the strongest all-around credit cards.
-A 60,000-point welcome bonus after spending $4,000 within three months makes it that much more alluring – but be sure to check if you’re targeted for a 75,000-point bonus via CardMatch.
+A 60,000-point welcome bonus after spending $4,000 within six months makes it that much more alluring – but be sure to check if you’re targeted for a 75,000-point bonus via CardMatch.

 Click Here to learn more about the American Express Gold Card.

 These new Uber benefits are by no means earth-shattering, but they’re a strong addition.
 It should be much easier to use $10 in. monthly Uber credits than the airline fee credits, which have gotten more confusing and harder to maximize over the years.

 What stands out most about these new Uber credits is that they’ll launch sometime in early 2021.
 That makes 2021 a lucrative year, as Amex Gold cardholders will also get a $100 airline fee credit before that benefit ends for 2022.